merklel/DesktopHeight/README.md

 # DesktopHeight
-Measure the height of the dekstop using esp8266 and HS04 ultrasound sensor.
+Measure the current height of a standing desk using esp8266 and HS04 ultrasound sensor.

 - Code measures height and publishes via mqtt to the broker.
 - Values then can be stored and plotted e.g. by influxdb and grafana